Skip to main content

 5. Validate One Real Run

 Resource catalog validation does not know which profile or runtime directory a user will select.
-Use validate-param with a concrete parameters file to validate the selected workflow and bundle together:
+Use validate-parameters with a concrete parameters file to validate the selected workflow and bundle together:

 pipeline: wes